cardboardcode/cardboardcode.github.io/_posts/2024-01-12-how-sign-commits.md

 ---
 layout: post
-title:  "How To Sign or Sign Off on Git Commits"
+title:  "How To Sign or Sign Off on Git Commits 🔏"
 permalink: /HowToSignorSignOffOnGitCommits/
 categories: git
 ---